Community Solar Clearinghouse Solution

 What is Community Solar?

 A community solar project is a single solar site shared by multiple subscribers.
 Net metering credits are provided on subscribers’ electricity bills, without need of any equipment to be installed on their property.
-Community solar projects in Illinois are defined as no larger than 2,000 kW’s in peak capacity per site.
 The Village of Lombard’s Public Works & Environmental Concerns Committee and Board of Trustees have endorsed the program, which had been initiated by the Metropolitan Mayors Caucus (MMC).
 Other participating municipalities include Evanston, Lake Forest, Highland Park, Lake Bluff, Glencoe, Deerfield, Northbrook, Oak Park and Skokie.
 The Illinois Power Agency administers the Illinois Shines program, which supports new solar development.

 How does Community Solar Work?